 - You will be searched as part of the booking process.

 - Once your are bonded out and being released, you may be given a bill for your jail stay.
 This is also called a booking fee.
-You will be charged for a full day's stay even if you didn’t get to eat your cold baloney sandwich and warm Kool-Aid.
-This must be paid or there could be another warrant issued.
+You will be charged for a full day's stay, even if you didn’t get to eat your cold baloney sandwich and warm Kool-Aid.
+This fee must be paid or another warrant could be issued.